zhengcharlie8/EleNa-AI/README.md

 The backend is set up using Springboot, Maven, and Java.
 It contains the `getRoute` endpoint used for finding the best route between two points with specified parameters for querying.
 The endpoint set up by Springboot uses a MVC architecture and contains an algorithm that finds the shortest routes between two points and then returns the ones with maximal or minimal (depending on the parameters given) elevation gain.
 Notable services used for the backend include OSRM (for finding viable routes between two points) and USGS (for finding the elevation of each point along a route).

+Open Source Routing Machine: <http://project-osrm.org/>
+United States Geo-Services Query: <https://nationalmap.gov/epqs/>

 ### Setting Up and Running

 ## Setting up and Running the Frontend

 1. Go to the `frontend` directory and run `npm i` in the terminal to install the node dependencies.
 2. Run `npm start` in the terminal to start the application.
-3. The application should open on `localhost:3000` automatically, but if not navigate to it in browser.
+3. The application should open on `https://localhost:3000` automatically, but if not navigate to it in browser.

 ## Setting up and Running the Backend